 When universities support and encourage the world’s most talented students, regardless of where they are from, the best research and learning is the outcome.

-Michal Shimonovich is part of the Editorial Team at the University of Edinburgh Global Office.
+Michal Shimonovich is part of the Editorial Team at Edinburgh Global.
 When she’s not trying to scoop out the latest going-ons of the international community in Edinburgh, she’s waiting for an hour online outside Mary’s Milk Bar.
 Worth every minute.